Black-Qube-Analytica/odoo/README.md

 mv net/* ../net/
 ```

-4; Odoo uses Traefik as a reverse proxy.
-Before you get the Traefik container up and running, set up an encrypted password for the monitoring dashboard.
-Read more about the Traefik dashboard [here](https://www.odoo.com/).
+4; The set-up uses Traefik as a reverse proxy.
+Before you get the Traefik container up and running, set up an encrypted password for a monitoring dashboard.
+Read more about the Traefik dashboard [here](https://doc.traefik.io/traefik/operations/dashboard/).
 We can use htpasswd for this.
 First, install the utility, which is included in the apache2-utils package:

 ```bash
 sudo apt-get install apache2-utils